dehne/CommandLine/README.md

-# CmdLine
+# CommandLine

 ## An Arduino library for a simple command line UI over a Stream (Serial, by default)

-This file is a portion of the package CommandLine, a library that provides an Arduino sketch with the ability to provide a simple command line UI over a Stream (Serial, by default).
+This is the package CommandLine, a library that provides an Arduino sketch with the ability to provide a simple command line UI over a Stream (Serial, by default).
 It is a refactored replacement for my library, UserInput, which is no longer being actively developed.

 A command line is a sequence of ascii characters terminated by a '\r'.
 It is subdivided into "words" separated by ' ' or '\t' characters.
 The first word in a command line is the name of the command.
 The rest are parameters.